Pre-Employment Drug Testing Laws By State 2022

 Breaking Down Drug Testing Laws State by State

-Drug screening is a very common step for positions across the nation.
-In some states, employers even have the power to carry out random drug tests on existing employees without additional authorization.
+Vetting your job applicants is fundamental to hiring a solid team that works well together.
+While background checks are a good start, sometimes it may be worth going beyond a simple screening and conducting pre-employment drug tests.
+Drug screening is a prevalent step for positions across the nation.
+In some states, employers even have the power to perform random drug tests on existing employees without additional authorization.

 The Importance of Pre-Employment Drug Screening

-A drug test can help you determine whether someone is trustworthy and safe enough to bring into your business.
+A drug test can help determine whether someone is trustworthy and safe enough to bring into your business.
 Serious drug use could impair a new hire’s ability to work effectively.
-In some cases, it could create serious safety risks, such as in positions involving the supervision of children or the operation of industrial machinery.
-The purpose of a drug test isn’t to weed out applicants unfairly but rather to protect the business from these risks.
+In some cases, it could create safety risks, such as in childcare roles or those involving industrial machinery.
+The purpose of a drug test isn’t to weed out applicants unfairly but to protect the business from these risks.
 Habitual intoxication poses problems for the public, co-workers, and the employer.

-Breaking Down Drug Testing Laws State by State as of 2022
+Breaking Down Pre-Employment Drug Testing Laws by State (2024)

 State